Overview of File Reputation Filtering and File Analysis

 - Continuously evaluating emerging threats as new information becomes available, and notifying you about files that are determined to be threats after they have entered your network.

-The file reputation service is in the cloud.
-The file analysis service has options for either public- or private-cloud (on-premises).
+The file reputation and file analysis services have options for either public- or private-cloud (on-premesis).

 The private-cloud file reputation service is provided by Cisco AMP Virtual Private Cloud appliance, operating in either “proxy” or “air-gap” (on-premises) mode.
 See Configuring an On-premises File Reputation Server.